tnebooks/12th-chemistry/content.en/docs/transition-and-inner-transition-elements/_index.md

 At the end of the series, d - orbitals of Zinc contain 10 electrons in which the repulsive interaction between the electrons is more than the effective nuclear charge and hence, the orbitals slightly expand and atomic radius slightly increases.

 Generally as we move down a group atomic radius increases, the same trend is expected in d block elements also.
 As the electrons are added to the 4d sub shell, the atomic radii of the 4d elements are higher than the corresponding elements of the 3d series.
 However there is an unexpected observation in the atomic radius of 5d elements which have nearly same atomic radius as that of corresponding 4d elements.
-This is due to lanthanide contraction which is to be discussed later in this unit under inner transition elements.
+This is due to lanthanoide contraction which is to be discussed later in this unit under inner transition elements.

 ![Figure 4.4 (a) Atomic radius of 3d Elements](image-3.png)